BerenLuthien/HyperColumns_ImageColorization/README.md

 ![](pics/FOURlayers_loss.png)

-### 5.2 Simplified model, with top layer, before pooling
+### 5.2 Simplified model, layers 1-5, before pooling
 This simplified model picks up the output of ReLu (which means before pooling) of the first five layers (which means the top conv layer is included) of VGG, upscale them, and then concatenated them into a thinner HyperColumn.
 Surprisingly, its performance is almost as good as the above full model.

         wc1 = utils.weight_variable([1, 1, 1472, 2], name="wc1")